lasigeBioTM/BENT/docs/source/usage.rst

 The models and the description of the training datasets are stored in `Hugging Face <https://huggingface.co/>`__.
 The available models are:

-* ‘disease’: disease entities.
+* ‘disease’ or ‘NILDis’: disease entities.

-* ‘chemical’: chemical entities.
+* ‘chemical’ or ‘NILChem’: chemical entities.

-* ‘gene’: gene and protein entities.
+* ‘gene’ or ‘NILGene’: gene and protein entities.

 * ‘organism’: organism (species, genus, …) entities.